Obama administration says to provide $20 million for police body cameras

 | WASHINGTON

-WASHINGTON The Obama administration will provide $20 million (13.09 million pounds) in grants to local police departments to help buy body cameras for officers, the U.S. Justice Department said on Friday.
+WASHINGTON The Obama administration will provide $20 million in grants to local police departments to help buy body cameras for officers, the U.S. Justice Department said on Friday.

 The grants represent the first portion to be approved by Congress of a $75 million, three-year body camera funding program requested in December by President Barack Obama.